slexisvn/query_engine/docs/01-frontend/06-recursive-descent-parser.md

 (a + b) * 2          a + (b * 2)
 ```

-Everyone knows the second is right.
+Multiplication binds more tightly than addition, so the second grouping gives the usual arithmetic meaning.
 The question is how a program knows, and the answer this parser gives involves no precedence table, no operator stack, and no grammar generator.
 It is 1,048 lines of ordinary functions calling each other, in [`src/parser/parser.ts`](../../src/parser/parser.ts).

 ## One function per precedence level